 When the weather threatens to dip below freezing, it’s time to clear out the vegetable garden.
-Most seasons that means I have an abundance of tomatoes, peppers, summer squash and eggplants I need to preserve.
+Most seasons that means I have an abundance of tomatoes, peppers, summer squash, and eggplants that I need to preserve.

 Tomatoes need to be prepared before freezing.
 For fresh tomatoes, wash, peel, and place whole tomatoes in bags or containers.
-Another option is to cook tomatoes into sauce, roast or bake them into a savory tomato-cheese quickbread for freezing.
-For green tomatoes, saute, stew, roast, bake or shred before freezing.
+Another option is to cook tomatoes into sauce, roast them, or bake them into a savory tomato-cheese quick bread for freezing.
+For green tomatoes, saute, stew, roast, bake, or shred them before freezing.

 For fresh, whole peppers (like jalapenos), put them in a freezer bag.
-When ready to use, remove the number of peppers you want, wash, thaw slightly and chop to use.
-For fresh sweet peppers, wash, stem, remove seeds, slice and quick steam 1-2 minutes before freezing.
-Another alternative is to roast peppers on a grill or under the oven broiler until the skin blisters; cool and remove seeds and stems before placing in freezer bags or containers.
-CAUTION—wear gloves and protective eyewear when working with chile peppers.
+When ready to use, remove the number of peppers you want, wash, thaw slightly, and chop to use.
+For fresh sweet peppers, wash, stem, remove seeds, slice, and quick steam one to two minutes before freezing.
+An alternative is to roast peppers on a grill or under the oven broiler until the skin blisters; cool and remove seeds and stems before placing in freezer bags or containers.
+CAUTION—wear gloves and protective eyewear when working with hot peppers.

-Fresh squash freezing options include slicing and placing on a cookie sheet, freezing and using frozen in soups, frittatas, etc. Preserve squash by baking into quick breads and cakes; stuff squash, clean, stuff, bake, freeze.
+Fresh squash freezing options include slicing and placing on a cookie sheet, freezing, and using frozen slices in soups, frittatas, etc. Preserve squash by baking into quick breads and cakes; stuff squash, clean, stuff, bake, freeze.

-Bake eggplant into a cake or make into batches of ratatouille and freeze for a quick meal on busy weeknights.
+Bake eggplant into a cake, or make batches of ratatouille and freeze for quick meals on busy weeknights.

 Log in or create an account to post a comment.Sign up Log in